paulinho-16/MEIC-TVVS/assignments/assignment2.md

 As for the naming of test methods, we follow a *MethodName_StateUnderTest_ExpectedBehaviour* approach.

-// TODO: apagar isto:
-1. Which functions have you selected for testing and why.
-1. What is the purpose of each function.
-1. Step-by-step of the ‘Category-Partition’ algorithm for each function.
-1. Brief description of the unit tests generated for each category.
-1. Brief description of the outcome of each unit test and whether any test results in a failure (and why)

 ### 1) `public void start() throws ProjectException`

 #### Description